jwplayer/jwplayer-sdks/providers/javascript-providers.md

-# Writing an HTML5 Provider
+# Writing a JavaScript Provider

 ### Overview
 A provider is a strategy for implementing media playback.
 A provider abstracts away the implementation details